Peer Review Process

 The review process is an important aspect of the publication process of an article.
 It enables authors to improve their manuscripts and aids editors in making decisions on them.
 IJIL employs a double-blind peer review system.

-A double-blind peer review system is an anonymous review system whereby the identity of the author(s) of a manuscript is concealed from the selected reviewers.
-All details that could help a reviewer identify the author(s) are removed from the manuscript before it is sent to the reviewer.
+The anonymous double-blind peer review system conceals the identity of the manuscript's author(s) from the selected reviewers.
+We remove all details from the manuscript that could aid a reviewer in identifying the author(s) before sending it to them.
 Similarly, we conceal the identities of the reviewers from the author(s) when we send their comments to them.

-IJIL considers the double-blind peer system as a more effective review system because it limits possible bias from either the selected reviewers or from authors.
+® IJIL considers the double-blind peer review system as a more effective review system because it limits possible bias from either the selected reviewers or from authors.

 The Peer Review Process